jefalexa/cloudpandas/README.md

 # CloudPandas Client

 This module provides a client for working with the [CloudPandas](https://www.cloudpandas.com) API.
 CloudPandas is a SaaS platform to streamline working with cloud based spreadsheets such as SmartSheet and Google Sheets using Python Pandas.
-It allows users to read from and write to these cloud based spreadsheets as DataFrames.
+It allows users to read from and write to, these cloud based spreadsheets as DataFrames.

 See full documentation at https://www.cloudpandas.com/account/support/